 Whilst custom-built moth-traps offer the easiest method of recording moths, you do not need to own specialist equipment to take part.
-Using several of the techniques listed opposite will help diversify your species list.
+Using several of the techniques listed below will help diversify your species list.

 You will need…

 • 454g Tin of Black Treacle